 The publication of You, The Witness by Dastaan on MeraQissa stands as proof that poetry still has the power to cross oceans, connect hearts, and remind the world that words can preserve truth.

-Why You Should Read You, The Witness
+Why You Should Read You, The Witness.

 For anyone who seeks to know Palestine beyond news reports, this book offers a door.
 It brings the reader close to the heartbeat of a nation through poetry that speaks of both sorrow and hope.